Founding a real estate company in Switzerland: Requirements and opportunities

 Book a call

-It is also important that they comply with the legal regulations on occupational health and safety.
+Workplace safety is heavily regulated in Switzerland, so it is also important to comply with the legal regulations on occupational health and safety.
 This includes providing safe working conditions and complying with SUVA regulations.

 Calculate the costs of your company incorporation here.